 Her love of art and academics fueled her wanderlust and education through several countries, including France, Italy, Portugal, Spain, England, The Netherlands, Belgium, Luxembourg, Germany, Turkey, Canada, Mexico and Guatemala.

-After graduating with an Art History degree from UC Santa Cruz, and completing a summer architecture program at Harvard Graduate School of Design, she worked for BCBG, a corporate fashion company, in both the construction management and legal divisions.
-She then completed her Master of Architecture from Southern California Institute of Architecture in 2011 producing work related to the theory of single family housing and the individualism of the home.
+After earning her bachelors degree from University of California, Santa Cruz in History of Art and Visual Cultures, she went on to earn a Masters of Architecture from Southern California Institute of Architecture in 2011, producing work related to the theory of single family housing and the individualism of the home.

 Extraordinary Design, Los Angeles, CA, US, Design Director